The Catalog of the exhibition can be ordered

 About the catalog, the exhibition and our work:

-Catalog – copy of the English-Russian-language exhibition catalog will be sent y mail (after receipt of payment), postage costs are included.
+Catalog – copy of the English-Russian-language exhibition catalog will be sent y mail (after receipt of donation).
 The catalog contains further information on the subject and is also well-suited as a reading book.
 (3 colors, 48 pages, DIN A4) ISBN 978-3-00-057974-5